briannata/briannata/README.md

-## Hi there 👋
+## Hi there!

-I am a passionate software developer and am currently pursuing my MS in Data Science at Columbia University.
-I recently graduated from the University of North Carolina at Chapel Hill with a BS in Computer Science and minor in Data Science.

-I love developing websites with JavaScript frameworks and analyzing data with Python, Tableau, and D3.
-I thrive on tackling complex challenges and transforming raw data into actionable insights that drive business decisions.

-Currently seeking opportunities in Data Science or Software Engineering roles, I am excited to contribute my skills in both remote positions and opportunities within the RTP area.
-Please feel free to reach out to me at brianna.hy.ta@gmail.com.
+👋 I’m a machine learning engineer and recent graduate of Columbia University’s MS in Data Science program.
+I’m passionate about building intelligent systems that turn data into real-world impact — whether through predictive modeling, automation, or end-to-end ML solutions.

+🧠 I work primarily in Python and enjoy taking projects from raw data all the way through model development, evaluation, and deployment.
+I’m comfortable with tools like TensorFlow, and PyTorch, and I especially enjoy the engineering side of machine learning — making models not just accurate, but usable in real-world applications.

+💻 I also have a background in web development and hold a computer science degree from UNC Chapel Hill, which gives me a strong foundation in software engineering and full-stack development — skills I still bring into my ML work when building tools and deploying solutions.

+📬 I’m currently looking for full-time roles in machine learning engineering or applied data science, either remotely or in the RTP area.
+Feel free to connect or reach out: brianna.hy.ta@gmail.com.

 **Languages I have used**